eromatiya/blurredfox/README.md

 3. Go to `System Settings > KWin Scripts > Enable Force Blur`.
 4. Change its settings.
 If there's no settings/settings icon, Logout.
 Re-login.

-### Where is the scrollbar?

-1. You can adjust the value of `scrollbar-width` in `userContent.css`.
-2. Restart Firefox.

 ### How can I set or change the colors for the Default color mode?

 1. The default mode are from Firefox and it uses the system colors.
 Although I only tried and tested it with `GTK3`, it should work with any platforms or environment as long as Firefox can detect your system colors.